Using Curvilinear Coordinates

 The other directions are computed automatically but you can guide the definition of those directions by, for example, aligning it with one of the coordinate axes.
 In this example we use the Diffusion method.
 Also, if we would like an orthogonal coordinate system to be automatically defined, then we can select the “Create base vector” check-box, as seen in this screenshot:

 Now we can just solve and get a visualization of the coordinate system:

-In this example we also add a Heat Transfer in Solids user interface, and to get something interesting we create a disk (using a Work Plane and a Circle) at the top surface on which we defined a high temperature condition.
-At the same time, we assign a cold temperature condition along the entire bottom surface of the model.
+In this example we also add a Heat Transfer in Solids user interface, and to get something interesting we create a disk (using a Work Plane and a Circle) at the top surface on which we defined a low temperature condition.
+At the same time, we assign a hot temperature condition along the entire bottom surface of the model.
 When using an anisotropic material with a high conductivity in one direction, this is the temperature profile we get:

 We can see that the heat is spreading in the length-direction of the shape.

 You may ask: How do I create and reference an anisotropic material?
 The first step is to create the material under the Materials node in the Model Tree.
 In this case, the thermal conductivity in the local x-direction is high, while it is low in the local y- and z-directions.
 We can formally write this as: k_x >> (k_y=k_z).